 “I’m a stickler with audio,” said Kajabi Live Video Production Lead Irene Pavico-Tsukayama.
 “I've learned through the years that people are more likely to stick around longer and actually pay attention to your content if the audio is good.
 I've watched numerous YouTube tutorials that have been helpful even though they aren't the best videos but the audio quality is amazing.”

-So before you run out and purchase a new camera that costs thousands of dollars to up your video quality, try these simple steps to get the best sound (and therefore, overall quality) out of the equipment you already have.
+Before you run out and purchase a new camera that costs thousands of dollars to up your audio quality, try these simple steps to get the best sound (and therefore, overall quality) out of the equipment you already have.

 Try starting with the equipment you have